 Prof. Rüdiger HellMolecular Biology of Plants

-The regulation of assimilatory sulfate reduction and biosynthesis of cysteine is investigated using the favorite plant of molecular biologists, Arabidopsis thaliana, a member of the Brassicaceae family.
-Cysteine is of great importance for human and animal nutrition.
-It is the precursor of donor for all compounds containing reduced sulfur in the cell.
+Plants are photoautotrophic organisms and ultimately the almost exclusive source of sulfur for human and animal life.
+The regulation of sulfur metabolism is investigated using the favorite plant of molecular biologists, Arabidopsis thaliana.
+It is a member of the Brassicaceae family to which crop plants such as oil seed rape and cabbage but also spicy food like mustard, radish and rucola belong.
+The central compound in plant sulfur metabolism is the amino acid cysteine.
+It is the precursor or sulfur donor for all compounds containing reduced sulfur in the cell.
+Since cysteine donates reduced sulfur to essential nutrient components such as methionine and some vitamins, it is of great importance for human and animal nutrition.
 Sulfur is indispensable for proteins (methionine, disulfide bridges), electron transport (Fe/S clusters), redox control (glutathione) and cofactors (acetyl coenzyme A, biotin, thiamine, lipoic acid).
-In plants it additionally contributes to plant defense and secondary metabolism.
-Reduced sulfur is therefore an indispensable factor for life.
-Plants as photoautotrophic organisms are, directly or indirectly, the exclusive source of cysteine for animal life.
+In plants it additionally contributes to herbivore defense and specialized metabolism.

 The N-terminal acetylation of proteins by N-acetyltransferases (NATs) is the other major topic of the department.
-N-terminal acetylation is probably the most abundant co- or post-translational modification of eukaryotic proteins with more than 80% of proteins being fully or partially acetylated in mammals.
-Recent findings show a broad spectrum of acetylation including metabolic proteins and the presence of a family of similar NAT complexes in Arabidopsis as compared to yeast and mammals.
-The remarkable evolutionary conservation of these proteins and their mechanism of action can be well addressed using Arabidopsis as experimental system.
-The plant approach exceeds yeas and animal systems by its suitability to study cellular and developmental effects of experimentally altered acetylation patterns.
-Using T-DNA insertion mutants and complementation of Arabidopsis NATs are functionally characterized with respect to target phenotypes.
+N-terminal acetylation is probably the most abundant co-translational modification of eukaryotic proteins, with more than 80% of proteins being fully or partially acetylated in mammals and plants.
+Recent findings by our department uncovered a broad spectrum of acetylation on metabolic proteins and the presence of a family of similar NAT complexes in Arabidopsis as compared to yeast and mammals.
+The remarkable evolutionary conservation of the cytosolic N-acetylation machinery enables us to address its mechanism of action using Arabidopsis as an experimental system.
+On top of the conserved cytosolic ribosome anchored Nat machinery, plants possess a sophisticated system of post-translationally acting NATs in plastids.
+For more information on plant NATs follow the link to the webpage of Dr. Markus Wirtz on the right side.